Have a great birthday celebration without creating heaps of rubbish.

 A lot of the party entertainment service providers will agree to demands like using recyclable materials for crafts, whole wheat flour for cakes and will refrain from handing out unnecessary items like bubbles, stickers and balloons.
 If not using the services of a professional, you could play simple games with the kids, like egg and spoon races, musical chairs and pin the donkey’s tail.
 These require little or no elaborate preparation, don’t involve wasteful accessories and are always great fun.

-Unfortunately, it’s almost impossible to go entirely trash-free at a birthday party but you can make the clean-up eco-friendly.
-Have separate bins or bags for food, paper, metals and the unavoidable plastic.
+Unfortunately, it’s almost impossible to go entirely trash-free but you can do an eco-friendly birthday party clean-up.
+Have separate bins or bags for food, paper, metals and unavoidable plastic.
 Make a game of it and get kids to segregate and clear up the rubbish.
 Award points and prizes (homemade chocolate fudge would work nicely here!) if food waste is below a reasonable amount.
 It’s a good way for kids to understand and learn about what can be recycled and become more conscious in their decision-making.

 This one’s the biggie!
 How can you teach your kids to say no to gifts?
 The answer is to get them to care for and believe in a cause.
 Involve them in choosing a local charity and insist on a no-gifts policy.
 Provide donation details and you could even record a cute video of your child explaining why it means so much to him or her (this is to convince mums who ignore the no-presents rule).